scalapb/ScalaPB/sbt-settings.md

 )
 {%endhighlight%}

-and the following like to your `build.sbt`:
+and the following lines to your `build.sbt`:

 {%highlight scala%}
 PB.runProtoc in PB.protobufConfig := (args =>